ZenusZhang/v_intri/README.md

+!!!
+This is a repo completely built by codex and claude code, python file is produced by codex, readme and building repo is done by Claude Code

 # V_intri - RVV Intrinsics Visualizer

 A powerful tool for visualizing RISC-V Vector (RVV) intrinsic kernels with dependency graphs and liveness analysis.